particle-iot/docs/src/content/firmware/tracker-edge/tracker-edge-firmware.md

 instructions below and use the **develop** branch of tracker-edge.
 {{note op="end"}}

+### Tracker Edge v19

+At this time, Tracker Edge v19 does not compile on Device OS 6.2.0 due a missing `HAL_Validate_Pin_Function()` function.
+Using 6.1.1 or commenting out the offending line, are workarounds.

 ### Tracker Edge v18

 Prior to June 2023, you could not build Tracker Edge v18 using the cloud compilers.
 This included **Particle: Cloud compile** and **Particle: Cloud flash** in Workbench and the `particle compile` and `particle flash` commands in the CLI.